mihaisavezi/1st-one/README.md

 This is the first readme file for the repository niiice.

-This is the second change im making.
+This is the second change.